 The importance of vitamin D

-Covid-19 has certainly raised awareness of this vitamin (which is technically not a vitamin, but a pro hormone) and has seen more people opt for a supplement, but it doesn’t hurt to be reminded of its crucial role in supporting our immune system and skeletal health as well as modulating cell growth and glucose metabolism.
+Covid-19 certainly raised awareness of this vitamin (which is technically not a vitamin, but a pro hormone) and has seen more people opt for a supplement, but it doesn’t hurt to be reminded of its crucial role in supporting our immune system and skeletal health as well as modulating cell growth and glucose metabolism.

 Low vitamin D levels are linked to many diseases (believe it or not, skin cancer is amongst them) and if you suspect you are deficient it’s worth getting your levels checked.
 Some of the symptoms of a deficiency to look out for are: